How To Properly Clean And Care For Your Fencing Equipment

 Your fencing gear is such an important part of the sport - you wear it every time you get on the strip!
 It’s vital that your gear is in top shape when competing and practicing to ensure your safety and to keep your focus on what’s most important – your fencing!

-This is the first installment of a two-part article about fencing equipment.
+This is the first installment of a three-part article about fencing equipment.
 In this first installment, we’ll discuss how to maintain your fencing equipment to make sure it’s as pristine and functional as possible for as long as possible.
-In the second section, we’ll go over how to repair the most common equipment breaks and how to recognize malfunctions so you’re ready to go on the strip, whether you’re at a tournament or at practice.
+In the second installment, we’ll go over how to repair fencing body cords.
+In the third installment, we go over the most common equipment breaks and how to recognize malfunctions so you’re ready to go on the strip, whether you’re at a tournament or at practice.

 To write this article, we consulted with Bill Murphy, the manager of Leon Paul USA since 2005.
 Bill has been involved with fencing since 1982, and has participated in countless NACs, five US World Championship Teams, two Olympic Games and two Paralympic Games.